guestdaniel/postertemplate/README.md

 This repository contains a set of files to help users create posters for psychology conferences using LaTeX and knitr.
 LaTeX and knitr are a powerful combination.
 Together, they allow the creation of posters which are elegant, replicable, and easy to edit and adapt.
 Moreover, all of the tools involved are open source and free.

+A huge thank you to the creators of beamerposter, to Nathaniel Johnson, and to the Computational Physics and Biophysics Group at Jacobs University.
+Much of the material in this repository is sourced directly from them with only small modifications.

 With questions, please contact Daniel Guest at guest121@umn.edu.

 Introduction